IBM/ghost/README.md

   adapter: Ghost.VirtualQueue
 ```

-At IBM we have our `dev.exs` and `prod.exs` file configured somewhat like this
+At IBM we have both our `dev.exs` and `prod.exs` file configured somewhat like this, the host name for Kafka obviously changes between deploys, but in general that's what it looks like for both files.
+You configure brod to make sure you can connect to kafka in a prod environment, and specify that the implementation of Ghost you would like to use is the Kafka backend.

 ```elixir
 config :brod,